 1. Coverage (The Starting Point)

 Swim shorts sound great in theory, and they come in all shapes and lengths.
-Some are super short (think Kylie Minogue's gold hot pants in Spinning Around), while others resemble men's board shorts.
-But neither tends to hit the mark.
+Some are super short (think Kylie Minogue's gold hot pants in Spinning Around), while others resemble men's board shorts.Β

 Longer swim shorts, on the other hand, can have too much coverage and feel bulky and restrictive.
 It's also impossible to forget that annoying crinkly sound they make every time you move (once you hear it, it will haunt you all day).

 When it comes to swimwear, comfort is everything.
-Swim shorts might promise it, but they often don’t deliver.
-Most are similar to gym shorts - tight, snug and more suited for squats than swimming.
-No matter the length, they also tend to cause chafing once they’re wet, and that’s the fastest way to ruin a beach day.
+While swim shorts might promise it, most are similar to gym shorts - tight, snug and more suited for squats than swimming.
+No matter the length, they also tend to cause chafing once wet, and thatβs the fastest way to ruin a beach day.Β

 Swim skirts, on the other hand, are genuinely comfortable.
 There's no wet fabric between your legs, and being an all-in-one piece with a built-in brief, there's no bulky layering.
 Best of all, they feel so good that you'll forget about what you're wearing and actually enjoy the moment.
 Say goodbye to swimsuit anxiety and hello to confidence.